Introduction

 Resources used for this Article:

-This book can be borrowed at the Boston Public Library or purchased through the Castle Island Association
+This book can be found at the Boston Public Library or purchased on online on amazon.com

 https://www.masshist.org/object-of-the-month/objects/fort-independence-2005-06-01